 TEXT

-is the Journal of the Australian Association of Writing Programs
+TEXT is published by the Australasian Association of Writing Programs

 Full information about AAWP can be found at AAWP's website http://www.aawp.org.au/